getindata/data-pipelines-cli/docs/usage.rst

 Sometimes there is a need to reuse data created in other projects and/or by a different team.
 The built project can be converted to a **dbt** package by calling ``dp publish``. ``dp publish`` parses ``manifest.json`` and prepares a package from the presentation layer.
 It lists models created by transformations and they usually are a final product of a project.
-The models are prepared in form of DBT sources.
+The models are prepared in form of **dbt** sources.
 Created metadata files are saved in the ``build/package`` directory and sent to a git repository configured in ``publish.yml`` file.

 Publication repo usually is private for a company and appropriate permissions are required.
 We recommend key-based